Cycling in the Netherlands: Fietsstraat (cycle street)

-The unravelling of modes
+Separation of traffic routes by mode

 In Dutch towns and cities, many bike-only routes are not alongside the roadway, nor do they run close by and parallel to major car routes: rather, cycle routes are often completely separate from motor vehicle routes.
 In many cases, dedicated bike routes are far more direct than the local car routes are to common destinations, such as town centres.
 This complete separation of bicycle routes from motor vehicle routes is called the unravelling of modes and is an important feature of modern Dutch urban design and traffic management.

 For instance, many Dutch towns and cities have a "soft" green core that is only accessible to cyclists and pedestrians.
 Therefore, while drivers wishing to cross the town may have to take a lengthy detour via a ring road, cyclists can take a direct route through the town centre.

 Other cycle routes work similarly.
 On a small scale, short sections of cycle path can provide a short cut between streets that cars cannot take, while on a larger scale entire streets are sometimes converted to cycle paths to provide more room for cyclists and discourage the use of motorized vehicles.

 Free-running cycle paths also exist for recreational purposes, in parks and in the countryside.
 These are usually bidirectional.